(Click on + for prices & bookings)

 This tour can be combined with our preceding Kruger National Park and Escarpment Birding Safari October tour and then with our following 18-day Subtropical South Africa Birding Adventure October for a 38-day South African adventure, and, following this, our Namibia, Okavango and Victoria Falls 18-day Birding Adventure for a stunning 46-day Southern African mega tour.

 Itinerary (8 days/7 nights)

 Day 1.
 Arrival in Cape Town

 This is the day you need to arrive in Cape Town – any time during the day.
-You will be met at Cape Town International Airport and transferred to our B&B. Time-permitting, we may already start some birding today – we can bird one of the Cape Peninsula’s fine wetlands (Intaka Island, Rietvlei, or Rondevlei).
-Here we will look for Great White Pelican, Greater Flamingo, a host of shorebirds, Cape Teal and Maccoa Duck among many other waterfowl, Little Bittern and many other herons, three grebe species, Greater Painted-snipe, African Snipe, four species of reed-associated warblers, and other waterbirds.
-While looking for waterbirds (or even while driving to our B&B) we should also find good numbers of terrestrial endemics, including Karoo Prinia, Cape Bulbul, and Jackal Buzzard.
+You will be met at Cape Town International Airport and transferred to our B&B in Simonstown.
+We should hopefully have some time to start with some local birding – probably birding one of the many impressive wetlands nearby.
+Species to look out for include Great White Pelican, Greater and Lesser Flamingo, Cape Teal, Cape Shoveler, Southern Pochard, and Maccoa Duck among many other waterfowl species.
+Some of the more elusive species we will search for are Little Bittern, African Snipe, African Marsh Harrier, Malachite Kingfisher, four species of reed-associated warblers, and other waterbirds.
+In the neighboring fynbos we should come across the first of many South African endemics, such as Cape Bulbul, Karoo Prinia, Southern Double-collared Sunbird and Cape White-eye.